 \section{Abstract}

 We discuss the impact of the recent EPOS.LHC-R hadronic interaction model on the scenario in which most of the cosmic rays with energies above 5~EeV originate in the nearby Centaurus~A radiogalaxy.
-The heavier composition inferred when considering this hadronic model implies that the amount of H and He emitted by the source is reduced compared to what was found with previous hadronic models.
-The elements of the CNO group play a more predominant role in the instep region just above the ankle while the elements of the Si and Fe groups can contribute significantly in the suppression region of the energy spectrum above 50~EeV.
-We also obtain the predictions for the amplitude of the dipolar anisotropy in different energy bins above 4~EeV, showing that they can be well consistent with the measurements for appropriate values of the extragalactic turbulent magnetic field and source lifetime.
-A new method to extract the information on the cosmic ray masses from that of the depth of the maximum development of the air showers is also introduced.
+The heavier composition inferred from this hadronic model has important implications for the interpretation of the spectral features and for the anisotropies.
+In particular, the amount of H and He present above the ankle is now very suppressed.
+The elements of the CNO group from the source play a predominant role in the instep region just above the ankle, while the elements of the Si and Fe groups contribute significantly in the suppression region of the energy spectrum above 50~EeV.
+The lack of He from the source above the ankle also leads to a smaller expected anisotropy around the Cen~A direction at energies of 10 to 20~EeV.
+The expected dipolar anisotropy in different energy bins above 4~EeV is well consistent with the measurements for appropriate values of the extragalactic turbulent magnetic field and source lifetime.
+The overall fit to the different observables improves considerably with the new hadronic model.
+A new method is introduced to extract the information on the cosmic ray masses from that of the depth of the maximum development of the air showers, which significantly improves the existing method.